Event-RGB Fusion for Spacecraft Pose Estimation Under Harsh Lighting: Event-RGB fusion for spacecraft pose estimation

 \subsection{Proposed pipeline}

 Our method takes a pair of RGB and event frames, $\bI^{rgb}_{\ell,n}$ and $\bI^{event}_{\ell,n}$ as input and outputs a single pose $(\hat{\mathbf{R}}_{\ell,n},\hat{\bt}_{\ell,n}) \in SE(3)$ of the target satellite object in the frame of the chaser's camera rig.
-The pipeline in divided into two parts: a learnable portion consisting of DNN object detection and landmark regression models which are trained on synthetically generated data, and a non-learnable test-time fusion routine.
+The pipeline is divided into two parts: a learnable portion consisting of DNN object detection and landmark regression models which are trained on synthetically generated data, and a non-learnable test-time fusion routine.
 Fig.~\ref{fig:pipeline} shows the learnable portion in a dotted box and the test-time fusion outside the dotted box.

 For both channels, we used the object detector from the event source which outputs a 2D bounding box $\hat{B}_{\ell,n}$ of the satellite in $\bI^{rgb}_{\ell,n}$ and $\bI^{event}_{\ell,n}$ (results shown in Sec.~\ref{sec:objectdetectionresults} justify this approach).
 Subsequently, $\bI^{rgb}_{\ell,n}$ and $\bI^{event}_{\ell,n}$ are cropped, resized and padded to a resolution of $512\times512$ centered around the center of the respective bounding box and then input to the landmark regressor which once again is separate for each modality.
 Following this, the landmark regressor for the RGB channel computes heatmaps of 2D spatial coordinates within the $4\times4$ downsampled input space of $Z$ pre-selected 3D landmark positions $\cL$ on the CAD model of the object.
 The event channel's landmark regressor simultaneously computes the heatmaps for the event channel.
 Finally, the heatmaps from each channel are separately discretized to yield 2D coordinates $\hat{\cM}^{rgb}_{\ell,n}$ and $\hat{\cM}^{event}_{\ell,n}$ respectively.
+For implementation details of the single channel pipeline, we refer the reader to~\cite{bospec2019}.